+Lightning dangers!
+Here’s a lightning fact..
 Lightning fatalities are highest among those who are fishing, boating, camping, and on the beach.
-That’s even higher than lightning fatality statistics of golfers (source: NWS statistics).
+That’s even a higher risk than lightning fatality statistics of golfers (source: NWS statistics).

-Many lightning victims were seeking shelter when they were struck because they waited too long before seeking safety.
+Way too many became lightning victims as they were in the process of seeking shelter when they were struck.. they waited too long.

+How far away can you hear thunder?
 Under good listening conditions, you can hear thunder from a distance of about 10 miles.
-That’s the approximate distance that lightning can strike outward from a thunderstorm!
+I have personally found that to be quite accurate.
+I have often checked my Radar / Lightning app and have measured the distance.
+That’s also the approximate distance that lightning can strike outward from a thunderstorm!
+Really!

-Unfortunately most people don’t seek shelter until the first lightning strike is closely upon them.
+Unfortunately most people don’t seek shelter until the first lightning strike (and associated Kaboom) is closely upon them.
 They don’t realize they could be struck even though the thunderstorm is thought to be far enough away.

 Risk of death by lightning is HIGHEST when thunderstorms are NOT YET OVERHEAD.

 It begins at a distance of about 10 miles away, and peaks just prior to (and during) the thunderstorm initial approach.